tingpan/shogun-data/README.md

 ## Categories

-Each categories has a detailed page on the official website and can be visited in the link http://stats.nba.com/CATEGOR_NAME Team stats structure is the same with player stats.
+Each categories has a detailed page on the official website and can be visited in the link http://stats.nba.com/CATEGOR_NAME Team stats structure is the same as player stats.
 The only difference is team stats path start with 'team' while player stats path with 'player'.
-Category data file and key will be list after the path.
+The corresponding data file and the field of each Category is listed below.

+* /players/traditional/
-* /players/traditional/ `2015-16_general_dashboard.json` GeneralStatsPerGame Base
+	* Filed in: `2015-16_general_dashboard.json` > GeneralStatsPerGame > Base
 	* Traditional basic stats of players, such as points, assists, and rebounds.

+* /players/advanced/
-* /players/advanced/ `2015-16_general_dashboard.json` GeneralStatsPerGame Advanced
+	* Filed in: `2015-16_general_dashboard.json` > GeneralStatsPerGame > Advanced
 	* Advanced stats of players, which gives a more comprehensive view of players' ability.
 For example, Traditional Stats may not indicate if a player is a good scorer, but True Shooting Percentage of Advanced Stats could.

+* /players/misc/
-* /players/misc/ `2015-16_general_dashboard.json` GeneralStatsPerGame Misc
+	* Filed in: `2015-16_general_dashboard.json` > GeneralStatsPerGame > Misc
 	* Some miscellaneous stats.

+* /players/scoring/
-* /players/scoring/ `2015-16_general_dashboard.json` GeneralStatsPerGame Scoring
+	* Filed in: `2015-16_general_dashboard.json` > GeneralStatsPerGame > Scoring
 	* Stats that measure players' scoring efficiency.

+* /players/usage/
-* /players/usage/ `2015-16_general_dashboard.json` GeneralStatsPerGame Usage
+	* Filed in: `2015-16_general_dashboard.json` > GeneralStatsPerGame > Usage
 	* Stats that show how much time one player is controlling the ball.

+* /players/defense/
-* /players/defense/ `2015-16_general_dashboard.json` TrackingStatsPerGame Defense
+	*  Filed in: `2015-16_general_dashboard.json` > TrackingStatsPerGame > Defense
 	* Stats that measure players' defense efficiency.

+* /players/rebounding/
+	* Filed in: `2015-16_general_dashboard.json` > TrackingStatsPerGame
+	*  Rebounding performance of player.

-* Detailed defense stats of the players in different areas(in `2015-16_defense_dashboard.json`)
+* Detailed defense stats of the players in different areas
+	* Filed in: `2015-16_defense_dashboard.json`
-	* /players/defense-dash-overall/ Overall
+	* /players/defense-dash-overall/: Overall
-	* /players/defense-dash-3pt/ 3 Pointers
+	* /players/defense-dash-3pt/: 3 Pointers
-	* /players/defense-dash-2pt/ 2 Pointers
+	* /players/defense-dash-2pt/: 2 Pointers
-	* /players/defense-dash-lt6/ Less Than 6Ft
+	* /players/defense-dash-lt6/: Less Than 6Ft
-	* /players/defense-dash-lt10/ Less Than 10Ft
+	* /players/defense-dash-lt10/: Less Than 10Ft
-	* /players/defense-dash-gt15/ Greater Than 15Ft
+	* /players/defense-dash-gt15/: Greater Than 15Ft

 * Play Type Statistics go beyond the play-by-play section of the box score and break down what happened on each play to produce the end result.
-This shows the frequency and efficiency of player when performing each play type. `2015-16_play_types_dashboard.json`
-	* /players/isolation/ Isolation
-	* /players/transition/ Transition
-	* /players/ball-handler/ PRBallHandler
-	* /players/roll-man/ PRRollman
-	* /players/post-up/ Postup
-	* /players/spot-up/ Spotup
-	* /players/hand-off/ Handoff
-	* /players/cut/ Cut
-	* /players/off-screen/ OffScreen
-	* /players/putbacks/ OffRebound
-	* /players/playtype-misc/ Misc
-* Some detailed advanced stats that shows different aspects of abilities of players. `2015-16_general_dashboard.json` TrackingStatsPerGame
-	* /players/catch-shoot/ CatchShoot
-	* /players/defensive-impact/ Defense
-	* /players/drives/ Drives
-	* /players/passing/ Passing
-	* /players/pullup/ PullUpShot
-    * /players/shooting-efficiency/ Efficiency
-	* /players/speed-distance/ SpeedDistance
-	* /players/elbow-touch/ ElbowTouch
-	* /players/post-touch/ PostTouch
-	* /players/paint-touch/ PaintTouch
-* Rebounding performance of player: `2015-16_general_dashboard.json` TrackingStatsPerGame
-	* /players/rebounding/ Rebounding
-* Player shooting frequency and efficiency stats. `2015-16_shot_dashboard.json`
-	* /players/shots-general/ GeneralRange
-	* /players/shots-shotclock/ ShotClockRange
-	* /players/shots-dribbles/ DribbleRange
-	* /players/shots-touch-time/ ClosestDefenderRange
-	* /players/shots-closest-defender/ ClosestDefender10ftPlusRange
-	* /players/shots-closest-defender-10/ TouchTimeRange
+This shows the frequency and efficiency of player when performing each play type.
+	* Filed in: `2015-16_play_types_dashboard.json`
+	* /players/isolation/: Isolation
+	* /players/transition/: Transition
+	* /players/ball-handler/: PRBallHandler
+	* /players/roll-man/: PRRollman
+	* /players/post-up/: Postup
+	* /players/spot-up/: Spotup
+	* /players/hand-off/: Handoff
+	* /players/cut/: Cut
+	* /players/off-screen/: OffScreen
+	* /players/putbacks/: OffRebound
+	* /players/playtype-misc/: Misc

+* Some detailed advanced stats that shows different aspects of abilities of players.
+	* Filed in: `2015-16_general_dashboard.json` > TrackingStatsPerGame
+	* /players/catch-shoot/: CatchShoot
+	* /players/defensive-impact/: Defense
+	* /players/drives/: Drives
+	* /players/passing/: Passing
+	* /players/pullup/: PullUpShot
+    * /players/shooting-efficiency/: Efficiency
+	* /players/speed-distance/: SpeedDistance
+	* /players/elbow-touch/: ElbowTouch
+	* /players/post-touch/: PostTouch
+	* /players/paint-touch/: PaintTouch

+* Player shooting frequency and efficiency stats.
+	* Filed in: `2015-16_shot_dashboard.json`
+	* /players/shots-general/: GeneralRange
+	* /players/shots-shotclock/: ShotClockRange
+	* /players/shots-dribbles/: DribbleRange
+	* /players/shots-touch-time/: ClosestDefenderRange
+	* /players/shots-closest-defender/: ClosestDefender10ftPlusRange
+	* /players/shots-closest-defender-10/: TouchTimeRange